tsunami416604/azure-docs.hu-hu/articles/databox-online/azure-stack-edge-gpu-kubernetes-networking.md

 When an application or the end user would first use the IP address associated with the service of type load balancer to discover the service.
 Then it would use the label select `app = WS` to discover the pods associated with the application.
 The `kube-proxy` component would then distribute the traffic and ensure that it hits one of the web server application pods.
 If the web server app wanted to talk to the database app, then it would simply use the name of the service and using the name and the DNS server pod, resolve the name to an IP address.
 Again using labels and label selector, it would discover the pods associated with the database application.
 The `kube-proxy` would then distribute the traffic across each of the database app nodes.-->

-## <a name="kubernetes-networking-on-azure-stack-edge"></a>Kubernetes hálózatkezelés Azure Stack Edge-ben
+## <a name="kubernetes-networking-on-azure-stack-edge-pro"></a>Kubernetes hálózatkezelés Azure Stack Edge Pro-ban

-A tarka, a Metallb és a Core DNS az összes olyan összetevő, amely a hálózatkezelésre van telepítve a Azure Stack Edge-ben.
+A tarka, a Metallb és a Core DNS az összes olyan összetevő, amely a hálózatkezelésre van telepítve a Azure Stack Edge Pro-ban.

 - A **tarka** IP-címet rendel hozzá egy magánhálózati IP-tartományhoz, és konfigurálja a hálózatokat ezekhez a hüvelyekhez, így az egyik csomóponton található pod egy másik csomóponton tud kommunikálni a pod-vel.
 - A **Metallb** egy fürtön futó Pod gépen fut, és IP-címet rendel a Load Balancer típusú szolgáltatásokhoz.
 A terheléselosztó IP-címei a helyi felhasználói felületen keresztül megadott szolgáltatási IP-címtartomány közül vannak kiválasztva.